 After the opening ceremonies and welcome remarks, the first speaker came onstage – Dennis Paule, also known as DJ Denn Epic.
 DJ Denn is one of VOTY’s broadcasters, and also works as a Digital Media Assistant in DZXL/RMN Manila.
 He conducted a workshop on News Writing.
 He tackled the fundamentals of writing news, such as the fundamentals of writing, characteristics of news, and the 5 W’s and 1 H. He also touched on the different kinds of news, with focus on Editorial and Feature writing.
 Towards the end of his session, DJ Denn tasked the students to write a feature article, which the students submitted after lunch.

 After lunch came on the next speaker, Jana Abejero of DZRH.
 Jana is one of the network’s youngest broadcaster and anchor of several radio programs such as Boses ng Kabataan, Makabagong Bayanihan and Tambalang KJ.
 Jana taught the basics of news writing for radio, and engaged the participants in several activities to train their ears to gather important information and translate them into news items.
 The class simulated a live radio newscast, where some participants experienced delivering news.
 Jana capped off her discussion with the an overview and some tips about citizen journalism.
+One can also check out Espresso Translations to get help in the language they are comfortable in.

 After Jana, DJ Kelvin Lumibao – also known as Papa Yum in his radio program Brigada Kabataan – provided amusement to the participants by showcasing his voice acting skills.
 He did several voice impressions of famous cartoon characters, personalities and even politicians.
 He also inspired the students by sharing the story of how he fulfilled his dreams as a voice artist.